Build an easy outdoor pallet chair anyone can make! – Part 1

 Learn how to build an easy and comfy pallet wood chair in just a couple of hours!
 Perfect for outdoor furniture on a patio and styled in burlap bean sacks!
 Click to visit all the details and read the full tutorial.

-Gathering the wood
+Gathering the pallet wood

 This pallet wood chair requires 2 pallets that are exactly the same size, one for the sitting area and one for the back support, and 4 short posts.